Darsh20009/bustan-aleman/replit.md

 -   **Splash Screen**: Animated Quran book opening sequence with a green/orange theme and loading progress.
 -   **Course Management**: Sheikh can create customizable courses with colors, videos, files, and content.
 Supports both auto and manual grading for exams, certificate customization (upload templates or auto-generate), and expert reviews for courses.
 -   **Live Sessions**: Integrated with Jitsi Meet for video conferencing.
 Sessions are launched in separate windows using room names formatted as `YouSpeak_${sessionId}`.
 Both sheikhs and students join the same Jitsi rooms with instant joining (no pre-join page).
 Features include microphone, camera, screen sharing, chat, and settings.
 The legacy custom WebRTC system has been fully removed in favor of this simpler, more reliable solution.
+-   **Password Recovery**: "Forgot Password" feature allowing users to recover access by verifying their email and phone number.
+Users can view their current password and set a new one with validation.

 ### System Design Choices
 -   **Type Safety**: Achieved across the stack using TypeScript and Drizzle ORM.